A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

 \subsection{Fusion between LLM and DM}

+With the continual influx of data, model sizes have grown significantly at the same time (i.e., the scaling law~\citep{kaplan2020scaling}), leading to the appearance of large language models (LLMs)~\citep{instructgpt,touvron2023llama2}.
+These LLMs exhibit exceptional generalization across diverse tasks while minimizing the need for extensive task-specific fine-tuning that traditional dialogue models require.
+Moreover, the universal training recipe, including instruction-tuning and reinforcement learning from human feedback (RLHF), empower LLMs to adapt flexibly to conversational contexts, bridging the gap between open-domain chit-chat and goal-oriented dialogue.

-With the emergence of large language models (LLMs), such as ChatGPT and LLaMA \citep{touvron2023llama, touvron2023llama2}, the boundaries between task-oriented and chit-chat dialogues have become increasingly indistinct, since LLMs are beginning to demonstrate a preliminary capability for both task-oriented \citep{zhang2023sgptod} and chit-chat dialogues \citep{wang2023emotional} even under the zero-shot or few-shot settings.
-Following the release of ChatGPT, numerous large language models are proposed and corresponding dialogue models are finetuned on different-sized dialogue corpus, aiming to achieve better performance on different dialogue tasks, domains or even languages \citep{du2022glm, touvron2023llama2}.
-Hence, an exponential growth in both LLMs and DMs has been observed.
-To facilitate a more comprehensive illustration and comparison of the advancements, we here choose to focus on the two most widely used languages, namely Chinese and English as shown in Table~\ref{tab:dm_llm}.
+This shift was catalyzed in 2022 by OpenAI’s groundbreaking product --- ChatGPT \footnote{https://chatgpt.com/} -- a single model that seamlessly integrates contextual understanding, instruction following, and task completion to deliver responses that are both helpful and safe.
+Consequently, the boundaries between task-oriented and open-domain dialogues have become increasingly indistinct, since LLMs are beginning to demonstrate a preliminary capability for both task-oriented \citep{zhang2023sgptod} and all other types of dialogues \citep{wang2023emotional} even under the zero-shot or few-shot settings.
+Following the release of ChatGPT, numerous LLMs are proposed and corresponding dialogue models (DM) are finetuned on different-sized dialogue corpus, aiming to achieve better performance on different dialogue tasks, domains or even languages \citep{du2022glm, touvron2023llama2}.
+Hence, there has been an exponential growth in both LLMs and DMs, encompassing both open-source and proprietary (closed-source) models.
+To provide a more comprehensive analysis and comparison of advancements, we focus on the two most widely used languages --- Chinese and English --- before discussing multilingual LLMs in the final part.
+Table~\ref{tab:dm_llm} shows the overview of dialogue model based on different base models.